eccentricexit/payroll/README.md

 I also learned that our voting system is [severely](https://en.wikipedia.org/wiki/Electronic_voting_in_Brazil) flawed and for that reason it's use was made illegal in most first world countries that opted for more auditable but slower solutions.
 When I noticed that a good voting system has not yet been built I decided build [one](github.com/mtsalenc/ethervoltz) on Ethereum as my graduation project.
 While it [got published](https://www.linkedin.com/feed/update/urn:li:activity:6348247992734089217) on a local conference, it does not scale.
 For this reason I am currently researching a solution that uses truebit to run and verify all transactions in a plasma chain and only commit proofs to the mainnet.

-### Why do I want to work at aragon?

-Building products is hard but working together makes it easier.
-While working on my projects I also realized I was spending nearly half of my time thinking about how to get organized and how to deal with localized jurisdiction.
-Aragon can make this much simpler.
-It is an elegant solution both morally and tecnologically and would allow people to focus more on the product.

-I also think aragon would benefit from allowing participants to manage rights of management/read/write to source code on a [mango](https://github.com/axic/mango) like platform.

 # Professional Work
 I have one and a half year of professional work as a fulltime developer.
 I worked on fullstack applications [1], cross-platform mobile applications [2] and native android applications.
 I work daily with OracleDB and MySql.